EPFL-bADAboum/website/question1.md

 <!-- Oscaro: Oh, I see!
 So the more popular the movie, the better its ratings.
 Fair enough. -->

 Exactly!
 A possible explanation could be that higher-quality movies tend to receive better ratings, which attract more viewers, ultimately leading to a higher number of votes.

+### Final Influence of Winning an Oscar

+With a better understanding of potential biases, we can now assess the impact of winning an Oscar on a movie's average rating.
+We perform an OLS regression using the winner/nominee status as a categorical variable, along with the movie's release year and number of votes as additional predictors.

+The regression yields a coefficient of $0.2144$ for winning an Oscar, with a nearly null p-value, indicating strong statistical significance.
+This suggests that, on average, winning an Oscar in any category increases a movie's average rating by approximately $0.21$ rating points.